 Occasional stress-related pimples

 Chronic stress is a key factor in acne.
-Stress-related acne can manifest as blackheads (+ enlarged pores), whiteheads and red pimples (with or without pus) on different parts of the face, but mainly around the temples, jaws, chin and sometimes on the cheeks.
+Stress-related acne can manifest as blackheads (+ enlarged pores), whiteheads, and red pimples (with or without pus) on different parts of the face, but primarily around the temples, jawline, chin, and sometimes on the cheeks.

-2. Apply Vitamin C Serum-in-Oil all over your face.
-This serum will repair the skin barrier, nourish and add powerful antioxidants.
+2. Apply Vitamin C Serum-in-Oil to the entire face.
+This serum will repair the skin barrier, nourish, and add powerful antioxidants.
 Vitamin C will also help prevent deep scarring.

-3. Apply Regulating Cream all over your face to regulate bacteria and prevent future blemishes.
+3. Apply Regulating Cream to the entire face to regulate bacteria and prevent future blemishes.

-4. Take the Skin & Stress food supplement (3 capsules at once) to fill antioxidant and mineral deficiencies.
+4. Take the Skin & Stress food supplement (3 capsules at once) to replenish antioxidant and mineral deficiencies.

-Note: If your acne is more than 1-3 pimples, add the Multilayer Serum to the routine between the Vitamin C Serum-in-Oil and the Regulating Cream.
+Note: if your acne is more than 1-3 pimples, add Multilayer Serum to the routine between Vitamin C Serum-in-Oil and Regulating Cream.

 1. Cleanse face with Triple Action Cleanser + cold water.

-3. Mix 1 drop of Vitamin C Serum-in-Oil with the Regulating Cream , and apply to the entire face.
+3. Mix 1 drop of Vitamin C Serum-in-Oil with Regulating Cream, and apply to the entire face.

 Nutrition

 Thanks to the new science of Nutrition, healthy eating now has a new purpose.
-Given the critical importance of our gut microbiome in overall health and skin health, we should be choosing foods that nourish our gut microbiome.
-To improve acne, a hormone-related skin condition, we should also prioritize foods that help balance our hormones.
+Given the paramount importance of our gut microbiome in overall health and skin health, we should choose foods to nourish our gut microbiome.
+To improve acne, a hormone-related skin problem, we should also prioritize foods that help balance our hormones.

-- High fiber fruits and vegetables such as oats, broccoli, bananas, apples, cabbages, etc.
+- Fiber-rich fruits and vegetables such as oats, broccoli, bananas, apples, cabbage, etc.

 - Healthy fats like olive oil, flax seeds, crushed hemp seeds, avocado, nuts.